 A Look at How Prosthetics Provide a Brighter Future for Refugees fter a devastating airstrike destroyed his home in 2015, Sayid Ahmad knew he had to leave his community in Idlib, Syria, behind for safety in neighboring Turkey.
 "My wife was killed, and my youngest daughter Malika was left paralyzed," says Sayid.
 "That was the worst day of my life."
 Three-year-old Malika was hit by fragments of artillery shelling in her spinal column, paralyzing her from the waist down, and her five sisters were also injured.
 Sayid and his daughters left Syria that very day and spent three months recovering in a public hospital in Turkey, where they were referred to a specialized physical rehabilitation center supported by Relief International.
 In a simple building located just over a mile from the Syrian border, Relief International supports a health center through our local partner, the National Syrian Project for Prosthetic Limbs.
 This center, which is staffed mostly by Syrians, specializes in providing prosthetic limbs and physical therapy to refugees with permanent, war-related injuries.
 Malika and her sisters are among the more than 20,000 children who have been killed or injured during Syria's nearly decade-long civil war.
 The conflict has forced an estimated 11 million people to flee their homes, resulting in the largest mass displacement crisis since World War II.
-THROUGH GRIT AND DETERMINATION, MALIKA IS MAKING GOOD PROGRESS TOWARDS RECOVERY AFTER WEEKS OF PHYSICAL THERAPY, AND HAS EVEN STARTED TO ATTEND SCHOOL.
-More than one and a half million people in Syria are currently living with permanent impairments, including over 80,000 who have lost limbs.
-Despite the circumstances that surround it, the center is an uplifting place.
-Every day, Relief International's expert staff works to rehabilitate patients both physically and emotionally, with the ultimate goal of improving their quality of life.
-Through grit and determination, Malika is making good progress towards recovery after weeks of physical therapy, and has even started to attend school.
+MALIKA AND HER FATHER attend a physical therapy session at a center supported by Relief International in Turkey.
+RI/ Rachel Elkind THROUGH GRIT AND DETERMINATION, MALIKA IS MAKING GOOD PROGRESS TOWARDS RECOVERY AFTER WEEKS OF PHYSICAL THERAPY, AND HAS EVEN STARTED TO ATTEND SCHOOL. - " More than one and a half million people in Syria are currently living with permanent impairments, including over 80,000 who have lost limbs. - Despite the circumstances that surround it, the center is an uplifting place.
+Every day, Relief International's expert staff works to rehabilitate patients both physically and emotionally, with the ultimate goal of improving their quality of life. - Through grit and determination, Malika is making good progress towards recovery after weeks of physical therapy, and has even started to attend school.
 She receives new leg braces and physiotherapy, allowing her to stand up temporarily, and has a new wheelchair.
 Her father has learned from our clinic's staff how to best care for her needs as they rebuild their life in Turkey.
 "I can see her health starting to improve with the physical therapy sessions she receives here," shares Sayid.
 "She's even starting to smile again."
-Name has been changed for protection reasons.
+SUDAN Darfur Crisis: